NVIDIA/spark-rapids/docs/additional-functionality/filecache.md

 lifetime of the application. **If this is a possibility, DO NOT enable the filecache** for that application.
 The application could crash or the application output could become corrupted due to the use of stale input data.

+The file cache does not perform well if the executor node's local disks are relatively slow.
+The file cache performs best when the local disks are significantly faster than the distributed filesystem from which data is being cached.
+Enabling the file cache when the executor local disks are too slow can cause applications to run slower rather than faster.

 ## Configuring the File Cache